 Plugin Maintenance & Upgrades

-Once a plugin has been registered with Lightroom, you can enable or disable it from the Status section of the Plugin Manager.
-A disabled plugin can't be used from within Lightroom, but remains registered in the Plugin Manager, so can be easily enabled when you want to start using it again.
+Once a plugin has been installed with Lightroom, you can enable or disable it from the Status section of the Plugin Manager.
+A disabled plugin can't be used from within Lightroom, but remains available in the Plugin Manager, so it can be easily enabled when you want to start using it again.

 The Status section might also display plugin version and web-site information, if the plugin provides it (such as in the screenshot above).